zachkurfirst/zachkurfirst/README.md

 ## When I'm not coding...
 - Exploring NYC 🍎 (where I recently moved and now call home!)
-- 📺 Currently watching: Reacher
+- 📺 Currently watching: Shogun
 - 📖 Current reading: The Hobbit
-- 🎧 Currently listening to: David Kushner
+- 🎧 Currently listening to: Djo, Novo Amor
 - 🏟️ Rooting on Philadelphia sports teams (Flyers 🏒, Eagles 🏈, and Phillies ⚾️)

 ## 📊 By the numbers...